NafiurSiddiqui/Lara-ground/README.md

 -   Create a method, prefix the name with `scope`
 -   you don't call the full name during the method call but just the after part (e.g - _scopeFilter_ => _filter_)
 -   you get query as argument and you build your query from there.

+# Styling the default components

+-   For instance, if you want to style `pagination` components, you need to publish the `vendor` package you wanna have control over.So, for our pagination, those components live inside the `vendor` dir. we need to do `php artisan vendor:publish`.
+From there you will have to choose the package you want to publish. for us, it is `laravel-pagination`.
+Simply refer to the number and hit `enter`.
+The pagination view will be transferred to the project `views` and refer to this new files.
+You can also use other pagination library from there as well but you will have to refer to their scripts.
+For instance, if we want to use `bootstrap` paginator, then we will have to include the _bootstrap_url_ in our head component. then we will have to go to `AppServiceProvider` and add the `paginator::useBootStrap()` inside the `boot` method.